robur-coop/unipi/README.md

 ## Questions?

-Please open an issue or contact me directly if you have questions, feature requests, or comments.
+Please open an issue if you have questions, feature requests, or comments.